 6. Rammed Earth

-As a building material, this option is tough, cheap and Green.
-Rammed earth is a mixture of earth, clay, and water which is crammed into forms.
+As a building material, this option is tough, cheap, and Green.
+Rammed earth is a mixture of earth, clay, and water that is crammed into forms.
 Conventionally this was done by hand, but current rammed earth construction is categorized by the use of heavy machinery, which is faster and more effective at compressing the material.
 Out of the several benefits, the main lead of using this material is its low cost.

 The thick walls of a straw-bale building are becoming increasingly popular in the world of green building materials.
 Bales of straw from the harvesting of wheat, oats, barley, rice, rye, or flax are used as the primary building blocks.
-Essentially, there are 2 types of strawbale old methods construction: load-bearing and non-load bearing.
+Essentially, there are 2 types of strawbale old methods of construction: load-bearing and non-load bearing.